 Melissa Corbett, has worked with BFP since 2011.
 First as a full-time staff person and later its Program Director.
 As such she helped keep our peace organization functioning smoothly and performed every task conceivable—organizing Peace Fairs and our annual fundraisers (Pathmakers To Peace).
 She kept our membership database current (no easy task), kept the office stocked, ran off tens of thousands of flyers to be used in various street corner mobilizations and at street fairs, liaisoned with myriad other organizations, produced peace and justice buttons, chaired forums …. the list goes on and on!
 It’s sufficient to say that all of that and more could not have been done fully or successfully without Melissa’s hands on the levers of organization.
 As such, she helped keep our organization and movement alive and growing.
 We are excited to now have her join the Board of Directors.

-Brooklyn for Peace is grateful and delighted that Bob has taken on the Treasurer role of the organization.
+Brooklyn for Peace is grateful and delighted that Sam has taken on the Treasurer role of the organization.

 Ann Fawcett Ambia